FlxVctr/RADICES/README.md

 8. (Develop the app further - [run tests](#Testing))

 ### Create Virtual Environment with Pipenv
-We highly recommend installing [pipenv](https://pipenv.readthedocs.io/en/latest) (including the installation of pyenv) to create a virtual environment with all the required packages in the respective versions.
+We recommend installing [pipenv](https://pipenv.readthedocs.io/en/latest) (including the installation of pyenv) to create a virtual environment with all the required packages in the respective versions.
 After installing pipenv, navigate to the project directory and run:

 ```